alexjohnj/SimpleCode/_posts/2011/05/2011-05-15-creating-a-preferences-window-in-cocoa-using-bindings.md

 title: "A Cocoa Bindings Example: Creating A Preferences Window"
 description: "Outlining a pratical use of bindings by creating a simple, reusable, preferences window"
 keywords: "cocoa, bindings, KVC, key value coding, preferences, preferences window, mac os x, NSUserDefaults, NSUserDefaultsController"
+excerpt: "A few weeks ago, I wrote a post introducing you to the basics of bindings.
+In it, I was keen to stress how useful bindings are yet the example used was pretty pathetic with little practical use.
+In this tutorial however, you'll create a useful application which has applications in 90% of cocoa applications.
+I'm going to show you how to create a preferences window that uses bindings to handle saving the users preferences and altering the UI of the application according to said preferences."
 ---

 A few weeks ago, I wrote a post introducing you to the basics of bindings.
 In it, I was keen to stress how useful bindings are yet the example used was pretty pathetic with little practical use.
 In this tutorial however, you'll create a useful application which has applications in 90% of cocoa applications.
 I'm going to show you how to create a preferences window that uses bindings to handle saving the users preferences and altering the UI of the application according to said preferences.